danmar/cppcheck/man/manual.md

 **error**

-when code is executed there is either undefined behavior or a memory leak
+when code is executed there is either undefined behavior or other error, such as a memory leak or resource leak

 **warning**